tarantool/doc/doc/concepts/configuration.rst

 ~~~~~~~~~~~~~~

 The ``credentials`` section allows you to create users and grant them the specified privileges.
-In the example below, there are two users:
+In the example below, a ``dbadmin`` user with the specified password is created:

-*   The *replicator* user is used for replication and has a corresponding role.
-*   The *storage* user has the ``sharding`` role.

-..  literalinclude:: /code_snippets/snippets/sharding/instances.enabled/sharded_cluster/config.yaml
+..  literalinclude:: /code_snippets/snippets/config/instances.enabled/credentials/config.yaml
     :language: yaml
     :start-at: credentials:
-    :end-at: roles: [sharding]
+    :end-at: T0p_Secret
     :dedent:

-To learn more, see the :ref:`Access control <authentication>` section.
+To learn more, see the :ref:`configuration_credentials` section.

 .. _configuration_options_memory: